conyemaobi/StockTracker/README.md

 IRC-Bot
 =======

-IRC-Bot uses the "jargon text" file, with a markov-chain algorithm for the text-generated, to create auto-responses.
+IRC-Bot uses a markov-chain algorithm with the "jargon text" file for input.
+So whenever you or someone else addresses IRC-Bot, there will be an auto-response created from the markov-chain text generation.

 #### set-up